facelessuser/ColorHelper/docs/src/markdown/usage.md

 should not be changed to a gamut space your monitor does not support or is not currently using or your previews will, likely be distorted.

+/// new | New in 6.2.0
+`gamut_map` was introduced in 6.2.0.
+The default gamut mapping was changed from `lch-chroma` to `clip` to match actual, real-world browsers.
+///

-!!! new "New in 3.8.0"
+/// new | New in 3.8.0
 `gamut_space` is a new experimental option added in 3.8.0.
+///

-!!! warning "Gamut Space Option is Experimental"
+/// warning | Gamut Space Option is Experimental
 The `gamut_space` option is experimental, and at some future time may no longer function properly if Sublime ever addresses the color gamut issues.
+///

 ## Color Info